AdaCore/spark2014/docs/lrm/source/packages.rst

 variables during library unit elaboration, and to prevent instantiation of a generic before its body has been elaborated.
-Finally, restrictions are imposed in order to ensure that the Initial_Condition (and Initializes aspect) of a library level package can be meaningfully used.
+Finally, restrictions are imposed in order to ensure that the Initial_Condition (and Initializes aspect) of a library-level package can be meaningfully used.

 These restrictions are described in this section.
 Because all of these